-Carpenter ants are omnivores; they’re attracted to dead insects, the “honeydew” produced by aphids and scale insects, fruit and plant juices, sweets, eggs and meat.
+Carpenter ants are omnivores; they’re attracted to dead insects, the “honeydew” waste product from aphids and scale insects, fruit and plant juices, sweets, eggs, and meat.
 These wall-nesting ants live in large colonies with several queens.
-Their nests can be found in wall voids, insulation, rotting fence posts, firewood stacks and decaying trees.
-These ants can be very destructive to wood, which they chew through not because they have a hearty appetite for cellulose, like termites do, but to create tunnels between nests.
+Their nests can be found in wall voids, insulation, rotting fence posts, firewood stacks, and decaying trees.
+Carpenter ants can be very destructive to wood, which they chew through not because they have a hearty appetite for cellulose, like termites do, but to create tunnels between nests.
 They will forage up to 300 feet from their nests, and one main nest containing the egg-laying queens may be linked to up to 20 satellite nests populated by workers that forage to feed the main colony.
-Campotonus queens have lived as long as 27 years, and workers can live several years.
-Often the way people become aware of Campotonus activity at home is via rustling noises inside timbers, small piles of sawdust-like frass that contains powdered wood mixed with insect parts, or “swarmers” – winged reproductive ants – emerging indoors.
+Carpenter ant queens have lived as long as 27 years, and workers can live several years.
+Often the way people become aware of Carpenter ants nesting in their home is via rustling noises inside timbers, small piles of sawdust-like frass that contains powdered wood mixed with insect parts, or winged reproductive ants emerging indoors.

 Latin Name: Camponotus modoc